 The Good

-– **Creator-centric Features:** Designed from the ground up for creators, meaning everything from the user interface to the support is aligned with the creator’s needs.
+ConvertKit is designed from the ground up for creators, meaning everything from the user interface to the support is aligned with creator needs.
+It’s easy to use without being a tech wizard, and the customer support — resources, webinars, and a responsive team — is genuinely excellent.

 The Bad

-– **Pricing for Beginners:** The basic plan can be a bit costly for those just starting out.
+Compared to competitors, there are fewer email templates, which can feel limiting.
+The basic plan can also be a bit costly for those just starting out.

 Pricing